George Soule (educator): Educational career

 Soule returned to New Orleans to find his school property destroyed or confiscated, but undertook to rebuild the school.
 By 1910, it was reported that over twenty-three thousand pupils had been taught there, and by 1922, Soule College was reported to have enrolled upwards of forty-thousand students.
 Soule taught many classes himself on a variety of subjects, particularly in the areas of mathematics, philosophy, and logic.
 He was described as "well known to every young man in New Orleans, and to educators north and south".
 On June 5, 1918, Tulane University bestowed upon Soule the honorary degree of LL.D.

 During his tenure at Soule College, Soule wrote and published numerous academic texts, including Soulé's Philosophic Practical Mathematics, which reached its thirteenth edition in 1966; Analytic and Philosophic Commercial and Exchange Calculator, published in 1872; Contractions in Numbers, published in 1873; Intermediate Philosophic Arithmetic, third edition published in 1921; New Science and Practice of Accounts, the tenth edition of which was published in 1919; Gems of Business Problems, published in 1885; Manual of Auditing, published in 1892; and Partnership Settlements, published in 1893.
 His work on Philosophic Practical Mathematics was described in 1922 as "the most extensive of the kind ever published, and is notable for the substitution of reasoning processes for the many arbitrary rules that have encumbered most text books on arithmetic".

 Soule was a member of organizations including the National Educational Association, the Chartered Accountants of New Orleans, the Institute of Accounts of New York, the National Geographic Society, Southern Sociological Congress, and the Shakespeare Club.
 He served for a time as president of the Business Educators' Association of America.
-For several years he was prominent in the Carnival Association, being chosen king of the carnival in 1887.
+For several years he was prominent in the Carnival Association, being chosen Rex, King of Carnival, in 1887.